-Publishers or authors willing to submit titles for consideration should send two copies to Alegria Perez, Academic Support Officer, Institute of Commonwealth Studies.
+Publishers or authors willing to submit titles for consideration should send two copies to Kay Musonda, Institute Administrator.
 Please note that multi-authored works are eligible but edited books are not.

 The Call for Nominations is now open.
 Books published in 2016, 2017 and 2018 are eligible for consideration.
 The deadline for submissions is Tuesday 30 June 2020.

 Instructions on how to send nominations for books published in 2016, 2017 and 2018 will be posted shortly.